-The Centre for Disease Prevention and Control (CDC) says that around 16% of Americans or a whopping 48 million of them fall sick from illness that are food borne.
+The Centre for Disease Prevention and Control (CDC) says that around 16% of Americans or a whopping 48 million of them fall sick from foodborne illness.
 While most cases are not serious and the affected individuals may experience nausea, vomiting, stomach cramps and diarrhea for a day or two, there are so many, who get admitted to the hospital, of which, 2 to 3% die.
 Any food can get contaminated with food-borne diseases.
 Viruses, bacteria, parasites, chemicals and toxins can infect the food.

 Some groups of people like pregnant women, elderly, people with some health conditions like diabetes, HIV, cancer and those, who have weak immune systems, are particularly more prone to getting attacked by the food-borne diseases.

 People feel that food-borne illnesses are short term, i.e., affecting for a period of 24-48 hours.
 It may be the case for some, but there could be long-term health effects like reactive arthritis and irritable bowel syndrome (IBS).

 You cannot completely avoid foodborne illnesses, but you can significantly curtail your chances of getting ill by:

 - Knowing beforehand which foods have more chances to get contaminated

 Foods That Have the Highest Chances of Contamination